pcgentry/candy_machine/readme.md

 - ask ryan what the fundamental difference is, if any between reinforcement learning and incremental learning .. or are they basically the same thing?
 - revisit averages for graphs.. something is wrong there
+- Look at SKL2RiverClassifier for random forest, I'd like to see what RF can do with this, but it isn't implemented directly in River - https://riverml.xyz/latest/api/compat/SKL2RiverClassifier/
+- Include Wuzzle.uuid in the training set.
+What if the tree actually needs to learn about individual wuzzles?
+- might need to play with hunger rate so that the model has time to learn
+- might also want to play with the candy death rate for the same reason

 # ***Future Considerations***: